-10 Jun How to prepare NOW for your October veterinary license renewal (and how CVMA can help!)
+25 Aug How to prepare NOW for your October veterinary license renewal (and how CVMA can help!)

-Veterinary license renewals are coming fall 2020, and CVMA is here to help you prepare!
-Take the stress out of your 2020 license renewal; check out our tips below for what you can do NOW to prepare for your upcoming renewal.
+Veterinary license renewals are coming fall 2022, and CVMA is here to help you prepare!
+Take the stress out of your 2022 license renewal; check out our tips below for what you can do NOW to prepare for your upcoming renewal.

 3. Start collecting the documents you need to renew, and ensure you have backup documentation for the CE you have attended.
 Reduce the last-minute stress of tracking down your CE certificates — start collecting them now in a folder on your computer.
 Don’t have digital copies?
 Get a file folder and collect your documents in there.
 A little bit of pre-work can help you avoid a last minute scramble.
 Missing CE certificates from CE providers?
 Start contacting them now to get the documents you need by October 31.
-Bonus for CVMA members: As of April 29, 2020, your CVMA CE certificates will be available for you to access online in your member profile!
-Looking for one go-to place to keep your CE certificates?
-You can also upload other CE certificates earned from non-CVMA CE to your member profile so that you have everything in one place.

 4. Make sure you have access to a laptop or desktop computer.
 DORA’s Online Services system is not compatible with mobile devices, and they strongly advise against using a smartphone or tablet to complete the renewal process.
 Make sure you have access to a laptop or desktop computer with the most up-to-date version of Google Chrome or Internet Explorer 10 or later.

 Questions about your veterinary license?
 Contact DORA at [email protected].